 What are wine legs?

 Wine legs are the droplets of wine that form on the inside of a wine glass.
-Wine legs are an example of the Gibbs-Marangoni Effect, a phenomenon that is the result of fluid surface tension caused by evaporation.
+Wine legs are an example of the Gibbs-Marangoni Effect, a phenomenon that is the result of fluid surface tension caused by the evaporation of alcohol.
+In fact, you can read an awesome article that NASA did on the Gibbs-Marangoni Effect in space.

 When you swirl your wine you create a thin film of wine on the surface of the glass.
 As the alcohol in this mixture evaporates (creating wine aromas), the leftover water-wine mix collects on the sides of the glass creating droplets that fall back into the glass.

 By the way, if you have a closed bottle of wine and you shake it, you’ll notice that this phenomenon doesn’t occur!
 This is because no evaporation is happening.
-Evaporation is the key to great wine legs.
+Evaporation is the key to why wine tears appear.

 How to Swirl Wine